I think this picture captures the essence of what marketing communication needs to do.

 Unfortunately, most ads work on little more than mere exposure effect.
 Basically, the product names that get shown the most getting more sales.
 Nothing to do with more effective messaging, and horribly inefficient.

 Why are the results so bad?
 You can find a lot of the reasons in the Useful tips lower down the page on this site, but the most common reason is a poor understanding of the people that the campaigns are supposed to be influencing.
 If you don’t understand those you’re trying to influence, you have little chance of knowing what will influence them, and so influencing them with ads becomes very difficult.
 And inefficient.
-Too often that not, marketers simply bombard people with harmless wallpaper that’s more or less ignored.
+Too often than not, marketers simply bombard people with harmless wallpaper that’s more or less ignored.
 Until it’s finally shown enough times, at great expense, that it seeps in.

 This lack of effect leads marketers to believe that people don’t care about brands and advertising (nothing could be further from the truth).
 To counter this, rather than work to understand the audience, and how to push their buttons, they take the lazy way out and do something ‘controversial’ in order to stand out.
 And they end up with a BudLight.